Mixed Models with Multiple Instance Learning: EXPERIMENTS

-\textbf{Results.} GMIL demonstrated a consistent enhancement in performance compared to MIL baselines across the majority of the 28 genetic labels (Fig~\ref{fig:genetics}).
-Specifically, GMIL outperformed ABMIL for 27 out of 28 labels (P$<2\cdot{10}^{-7}$, from a binomial test; Fig~\ref{fig:genetics}), DSMIL for 25 out 28 labels (P$<2\cdot{10}^{-5}$), Bayes-MIL for 24 out of 28 labels (P$<9\cdot{10}^{-5}$), and Gated ABMIL for 25 out of 28 labels (P$<2\cdot{10}^{-5}$).
-Notably, in addition to improved prediction performance, GMIL showed a marked reduction in running time, being over 12$\times$ faster than ABMIL and over 40$\times$ faster than Bayes-MIL (Table~\ref{table:genetics}).
-Relatedly, GMIL has also a lower complexity than other MIL models, utilizing less than 7\% of the parameters of DSMIL and under 2.4\% of the parameters in Bayes-MIL (Table~\ref{table:genetics}).
-Finally, we leveraged GMIL's instance retrieval to delve deeper into the transcriptional cell states that are most predictive of specific genetic labels.
-Notably, some of these states corresponded with known cell types, while others revealed novel biological insights (\Supp).
+\paragraph{Results} MixMIL demonstrated a consistent enhancement in performance compared to MIL baselines across the majority of the 28 genetic labels (Figure~\ref{fig:genetics}).
+Specifically, MixMIL outperformed ABMIL for 27 out of 28 labels (P$<2\cdot{10}^{-7}$, from a binomial test; Figure~\ref{fig:genetics}), DSMIL for 25 out 28 labels (P$<2\cdot{10}^{-5}$), Bayes-MIL for 24 out of 28 labels (P$<9\cdot{10}^{-5}$), and Gated ABMIL for 25 out of 28 labels (P$<2\cdot{10}^{-5}$).
+Notably, in addition to improved prediction performance, MixMIL showed a marked reduction in running time, being over 12$\times$ faster than ABMIL and over 40$\times$ faster than Bayes-MIL (Table~\ref{table:genetics}).
+Relatedly, MixMIL also has a lower complexity than other MIL models, utilizing less than 7\% of the parameters of DSMIL and under 2.4\% of the parameters in Bayes-MIL (Table~\ref{table:genetics}).
+Finally, we leveraged MixMIL's instance retrieval to delve deeper into the transcriptional cell states that are most predictive of specific genetic labels.
+Notably, some of these states corresponded with known cell types, while others revealed novel biological insights (Figure~\ref{sfig:genetics}).

-\subsection{Microscopy dataset}
+\subsection{Microscopy Dataset}

-\textbf{Task.} We considered the task to predict a compound's Mode of Action\footnote{ A compound's MoA refers to the specific biological process affected by the compound } (MoA) from morphological cell embeddings using the microscopy-based drug screening dataset BBBC021~\citep{Caie2010bbbc021}.
+\paragraph{Task} We considered the task to predict a compound's MoA\footnote{ A compound's MoA refers to the specific biological process affected by the compound } from morphological cell embeddings using the microscopy-based drug screening dataset BBBC021~\citep{Caie2010bbbc021}.
 Accurate MoA classification is critical in drug discovery as it expedites the understanding of drug effects.
-As not all cells in a culture respond uniformly to the same perturbation, using MIL to model response heterogeneity can improve MoA prediction accuracy and offer insight into phenotypic responses.
+As not all cells in culture respond uniformly to the same perturbation, using MIL to model response heterogeneity can improve MoA prediction accuracy and offer insight into phenotypic responses.